Reboare/security/identify_hash_and_crack_it.md

 john --rules --wordlist=wordlist.txt dump.txt
 ```

-Traditionally if you're not just cracking a hash, but an ssh key for instance, it can be converted into a hash with the \*2john utility.
+Traditionally if you're not just cracking a hash, but an ssh key for instance, it can be converted into a hash with the \*2john utilities.

 #### Linux shadow password